Squirrel Girl: Powers and abilities

+Equipment

-Squirrel Girl carries a utility belt comprising multiple pouches that contain nuts to give as snacks to her squirrel friends.
+Squirrel Girl carries a utility belt consisting of multiple pouches that contain nuts to give as snacks to her squirrel friends.
 These are known humorously as her "nut sacks".
 It was originally unknown whether the black markings around her eyes are the result of her mutation, or cosmetically applied to enhance her squirrel-themed appearance (though they did not appear to smear when she's crying).
 In The New Avengers Annual #1, she is shown in casual clothes lacking these markings.